 This is not an offer to sell securities which is made only by the Confidential Offering Memorandum and only members who are IL residents are eligible to invest in Owner Loans and only IL residents are eligible to invest in Preferred Shares

 We know that investing in anything is a big decision and that you probably have a lot of questions.
 We've listed out a few of the most commonly asked questions about the Community Investment Program below.
-If your question isn't listed, feel free to reach out to our CIP Coordinator, Kathy Nash, at [email protected] or 630-446-0010.
+If your question isn't listed, feel free to reach out to one of our CIP Volunteers at [email protected] or 630-446-0010.

 Why ask our Community to Invest?

 It’s how Co-ops build the capital they need to be successful.
 Community investment demonstrates the existence of a loyal customer base, which:

 - generates funding that is less costly and more flexible than banks can offer